 Lots of seasonal fruits and vegetables.
 That is the basis of my meals.

 7.Topic girl boss: Who or what inspires you?

 Gary Vaynerchuk!
 I advise anyone interested in entrepreneurship to follow him on social media and listen to his podcast

 8. When did you decide to start your own business?

-In fact, I didn't really make up my mind - it developed organically and today I can't imagine anything else.
-Nathalie's Cuisine was just a hobby blog with which I wanted to help others, today I am an author, have great cooperation partners and lots of plans!
+In fact, I didn't make that conscious decision, it developed organically and today I can't imagine anything else.
+Nathalie’s Cuisine was just a hobby blog with which I wanted to help others, today I'm an author, I have great cooperation partners and lots of plans!

 9. What tip would you give someone who wants to start their own business?